garrettmichaelgeorge/timeless_jeweler_public/README.md

   ommitted for copyright purposes.
 Cloning the repo and setting it up locally should work but may look rather strange. **For the live running application, see the demo**.
+</div>

+## See it live

 Check out the demo at https://admin.timelessjeweler.com/

 email: demo@example.com

 password: password
-</div>

 ## Features
 * Manage customers, inventory, and sales (services coming soon!)